netbrain/zwift/docs/configuration/options.md

 - `CONTAINER_TOOL="docker" zwift` will launch zwift with docker even if podman is installed
 - `CONTAINER_EXTRA_ARGS="--cpus=1.5"` will pass `--cpus=1.5` as extra argument to docker/podman (will use at most 1.5 CPU cores, this is useful on laptops to avoid overheating and subsequent throttling of the CPU by the system).
-- `USER="Fred" zwift` perfect if your neighbor Fred want's to try zwift, and you don't want to mess up your zwift config.
+- `USER="fred" zwift` perfect if your neighbor Fred want's to try zwift, and you don't want to mess up your zwift config.
 - `NETWORKING="host" zwift` will use host networking which may be needed to have zwift talk to wifi enabled trainers.
 - `ZWIFT_UID="123" ZWIFT_GID="123" zwift` will run zwift as the given uid and gid.
 By default zwift runs with the uid and gid of the user that started the container.
 You should not need to change this except in rare cases.